baneraimed logo

 Dawid Rymarczyk PhD

-Director of AI Solutions at Ardigen (Poland)
+Director of AI Solutions, Ardigen (Poland)

 11:40-12:00